symbol/symbol-docs/source/concepts/account.rst

 An account has the following properties:

   **Private Key**

   A :ref:`private key <keypair>` is a key to an account.
 Anyone having the private key to an account can initiate any account related action.

   .. note:: The private key must be kept secret at all costs.
 Make sure your private key is backed up safely somewhere offline.

   **Public key**

   The :ref:`public key <keypair>` can be used to verify signatures of the account.
 The public key is stored in the blockchain with the first issued transaction.
 An account which has not issued any transaction has its public key field empty.

   **Address**

   Each account has a unique :ref:`address <address>`.
 You will normally share the derived address instead, as it is shorter and gathers more information.

-    **Balance**
+  **Mosaics**

   Amount of different :doc:`mosaics <mosaic>` the account owns.